 Sunday services are the cornerstone of our week at Metropolitan United Church.
-We offer a small communion service at 9:30 a.m., followed by a major service at 11 a.m., which includes a thoughtful sermon, beautiful choral music and an opportunity for coffee and conversation following the service.
+We offer a small communion service in our chapel at 9:00 a.m., followed by Worship at 11 a.m., which includes a sermon, beautiful choral music and an opportunity for coffee and conversation following the service.
 For first-time visitors, we recommend the 11:00 a.m. service, as it will give you a sense of what we are about.

 All are welcome